 As for keeping an eye on children, I can barely even see the little buggers down there on the floor, being that I am of Amazonian stature.
 A kid needs to climb up onto a high, dangerous structure to get into my field of vision, and we all know that never ends well.
 I give it a go, and all, but it’s tough on my tender neck to keep looking down all the time.
 It also throws off my balance and makes me more susceptible to spilling my coffee, which I need because I haven’t slept in 6 years.

-Today’s “quick wipe-down & vacuum” to prepare for an afternoon hosting of a mom from Miss A’s class turned into a wake-up call to exactly how terrible a housekeeper I am.
+Today’s ‘quick wipe-down & vacuum ‘s prepare for an afternoon hosting of a mom from my daughter’s class turned into a wake-up call to exactly how terrible a housekeeper I am.
 If this house was smaller and the debris less spread out, you could safely say my family lives in squalor.
 The filth clings to every corner, dust bunnies hop by in the wake of my step, and crusty splashes (of milk? yogurt? pudding? cheese? alien goo?) freckle the sides of the couch.
 Let’s face it people: I’m gross.

 I was pretty good at changing diapers, except those like five times the kids sprayed poop up in an arch onto the wall (I’m pretty sure I got it all off, but we sold that place like 3 years ago so really…does it matter now?).
 But really, I can’t be expected to control kids bowels.
-As for potty training…well, it took me almost 2 years to train Mr T and then Miss A just trained herself because she witnessed that whole debacle, sized up my ineptitude as rather grave, and took matters into her own hands.
+As for potty training…well, it took me almost 2 years to train my son and then my daughter just trained herself because she witnessed that whole debacle, sized up my ineptitude as rather grave, and took matters into her own hands.

 On top of all that stuff, you also are expected to actually hang out with the kids.
 You’re supposed to want to spend time playing board games with them.